thisispivi/Deep-Learning-Supermarket/README.md

 # Dataset Organization
 The first step to do is to organize the images into folders.
-The zip file is divided into a folder that contains all the images and three csv files:
+The zip file is made by a folder that contains all the images and three csv files:
 * **training_set**: that contains all the images to use to train the knn
 * **validation_set**: that contains all the images to use to verify the accuracy
 * **test_set**: that contains all the images to use to run the algorithm